klalicki/restaurant-generator/README.md

 # restaurant-generator
-A design brief generator for my students
+A single-file design brief generator for my students, built with vanilla JavaScript,

 ## Background